davepollack/nushift/README.md

 `DeferredTaskIdsNotFound` = 15,

 One or more task IDs in the input to `BlockOnDeferredTasks` do not exist, either because they never existed or because they were consumed in a previous call to `BlockOnDeferredTasks`.

+`GfxUnknownPresentBufferFormat` = 16,

+The value provided for the `PresentBufferFormat` enum was unrecognised.

 ## Storage